 Presenter: Trevor Cochrane

-Trevor visits Tai Jin House to learn more about the rich history and culture of Christmas Island.
+Trevor experiences the rich and diverse culture on the stunning island paradise of Christmas Island.

 For more information, head to